 - Expenditure – compared to cost of sales, this is operational or administrative expenditure.

 Type -Balance Sheet Codes

 - Fixed Asset – this is an asset that cannot be easily converted into cash.
 Examples would include property, vehicles, cash registers and so on.

 - Current Asset/Liability – This means that the account should be treated as a current and variable asset when the balance is a positive, and as a debt (known as a liability) when the balance is negative.
 This is normally used for bank accounts.
 When your bank balance is positive it’s an asset, however when you’re overdrawn you’re in debt and it’s a liability.

 - Capital & Reserves – Capital is the money shareholders have contributed to the company.
 Reserves are the profits earned and other resources received by the company that have been kept for the benefit of shareholders.

 This is where this nominal code can be used.
 By default, the nominal code will be restricted for use in this area only unless Settings > Chart of Accounts> Show advanced configuration options > Access to Nominal Codes is enabled.

-- Sales Code – This nominal code can only be used in the Sales area on invoices.
+- Sales Type – This nominal code can only be used in the Sales area on invoices.

-- Purchase Code – This nominal code can only be used in the Purchases area on purchase receipts.
+- Outgoing Type – This nominal code can only be used in the Purchases area on purchase receipts.

-- Bank Code – This nominal code can only be used in the bank area on bank transactions.
+- Bank Transaction Type – This nominal code can only be used in the bank area on bank transactions.